 The E5 Sharpener is intended for those without the expertise of an experienced sharpener.
 It saves you a lot of time, and you don’t have to spend months learning how to sharpen your knives manually.
 To get the sharpeners’ full potential and to satisfy an experienced sharpener or knife enthusiast, an Upgrade kit is necessary.
 Not only are the results satisfying the E5 Sharpener comes with a very compact design and blends very nicely with other kitchen appliances.
 It is also easy to clean the E5 Sharpener with a vacuum cleaner or a wet towel.

 EU: Master Belt Kit

-N O T E S: This product really shines for those who don’t know how to manual sharpen, it takes away the steep learning curve and knowledge about the correct grit sizes and sharpening techniques, angles, etc. Therefore ideal for most home cooks!
+N O T E S: This product really shines for those who don’t know how to manually sharpen, it takes away the steep learning curve and knowledge about the correct grit sizes and sharpening techniques, angles, etc. Therefore ideal for most home cooks!

-I N F O: For Knife Enthusiast that want to experiment more with angles and other things I heard that they really like the Ken Onion Edition from Work Sharp with the special grind attachment.
+I N F O: For Knife enthusiasts that want to experiment more with angles and other things I heard that they really like the Ken Onion Edition from Work Sharp with the special grind attachment.
 Which mimics the manual sharpening methods a bit more.

 🛒S H O P: Ken Onion Sharpener + Blade Grinding attachment